gravitational/teleport/examples/chart/teleport-daemonset/README.md

 This setup may not survive failures of the `kubelet` or other underlying node services, so it should **not** be relied on for emergency 'break-glass' access in the event of a failure.

+Note: this chart does **not** work as-is on CoreOS-based distributions (e.g. GKE's Container-Optimized OS) which mount `/usr/local/bin` read-only.

 ## Prerequisites

 - Helm v3